Fushigi Yûgi: Byakko

-Tokaki (奎宿) is married to the beautiful and kind Subaru.
+Married to the beautiful and kind Subaru.
 Extremely lecherous in nature, Tokaki takes it upon himself to comment on any attractive young woman he comes across, including Miaka.
 Despite his womanizing habits, Tokaki loves Subaru dearly and would go to any length to protect her.
 He cares deeply for Tatara and Tamahome, whom he sees as a son.
 He is 109 years old, but only appears 19 years old.
 Tokaki's power is teleportation and is supplemented by his knowledge of pressure points as well as his use of earrings as weapons.